jruby/jrubyfx/Getting Started.md

 Now what?
 ---------
 Now you know the basics of FXML and JRubyFX!
 If you haven't already, I suggest looking over samples/fxml/Demo.rb for a bit more detail.
 JavaFX help is all around, and most of it is applicable to JRubyFX.

+### A note about RDoc
+Most classes can be used 100% the Java way, but several have fun overrides/new methods to make them more ruby-ish.
+All the RDoc for Java::** classes shows these extensions (also visible in lib/javafx/core_ext/*.rb).

 ### Using the generator
 Got a large FXML file with dozens of fx:id's and events?
 Assuming you only have a FXML file: